tillitis/tillitis-key1/doc/toolchain_setup.md

 The following is intended to be a complete list of the packages that are required for doing all of the following:

- - building and developing [TKey host programs and apps](https://github.com/tillitis/tillitis-key1-apps)
+ - building and developing [TKey device and client apps](https://github.com/tillitis/tillitis-key1-apps)
  - building our [QEMU machine](https://github.com/tillitis/qemu/tree/tk1)
    (useful for apps dev)